 The arctic landscape of the remote Horton River is ablaze with colour in mid to late August creating the perfect opportunity for capturing stunning wildlife and landscape images above the arctic-circle.
 This canoe trip has a relaxed pace and allows ample time for photo shoots along the river and during daily hikes on the vast, undulating and colourful tundra.

 At the Whaleman River we meet our North-Wright float plane for the mesmerizing flight back across the arctic tundra to the Float Base in Norman Wells.
-At this point, some trippers may join the Lower Horton group and paddle all the way to the arctic coast.
-Cost of the 25 day combined Upper and Lower Horton river trip is $16,495 CAD.

 Upper Horton Webinar